Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Probability Model

-In most applications the dimensionality $m $ is unknown.
+In most applications the dimensionality $m$ is unknown.
 Several approaches to estimate $m$ have been proposed \citep{lopes2004,lee2002,lucas2006,carvalho2008,ando2009}.
 However, most of them involve either calculation of Bayes Factors or complex MCMC algorithms.
-Instead we use a Normal shrinkage prior proposed by \cite{dunsonfactor}.
+Instead we use a normal shrinkage prior proposed by \cite{dunsonfactor}.
 This prior includes an infinite sequence of factors ($m=\infty$), but the variability captured by this sequence of latent factors rapidly decreases to zero.
-A key advantage of the model is that it does not require to choose the number of factors.
-The prior is designed to replace direct selection of $m$ with the strictly related goal of shrinking toward zero the unnecessary latent factors.
+A key advantage of the model is that it does not require the user to choose the number of factors.
+The prior is designed to replace direct selection of $m$ with the shrinkage toward zero of the unnecessary latent factors.
 In addition, this prior is nearly conjugate, which simplifies computations.
 The prior is defined as follows,

 where the random variables $\bgamma=(\gamma_l, \gamma'_{l,j}; \; l,j\ge 1)$ are independent and, conditionally on these variables, the $Y_{l,j}$'s are independent.